The Price of Justice

 They appear amid a flurry of exhibitions on the themes of the displaced and the oppressed.
 Just down the hall, Julie Becker insists on them, while Edgar Heap of Birds asks whether his people chose to walk where they did and questions the promise of Lady Liberty.
 He could be speaking for those in prison, and his "broad stripes" (paired with "bright stars") could refer to the marks of censorship, but no. More than a century after Jules Tavernier, he is finding words for the Trail of Tears of Native Americans, which he then turns into street signs and monoprints.
 Street signs have a common purpose as warnings, while the monoprints have bright red or blue backgrounds and a slashing handwriting.
 He has an ear for poetry as well, like the "nuance of sky blue over you."

 Still, he ends up sounding like everyone's least favorite civics teacher.
-So can Nancy Spero when it comes to women, also at MoMA PS1, and the Karrabing Film Collective, which records the indigenous people of Australia's Northern Territories.
+So can Nancy Spero when it comes to women, also at MoMA PS1, and the Karrabing Film Collective, which records the indigenous people of Australia and its Northern Territories.
 Kaphar and Betts, too, preach to the choir, but they speak of far more than victimization.
 After all the redactions, their text rings out with the language of brute fact and of the Fourth Amendment.
 Anger alone seems complacent by comparison.
 The show may be newly timely or a bit late, now that New York and other states are undertaking bail reform, but it presents prisoners and those working for them as more than just icons.

 In confinement